 As of this writing, Choice Hotels has a P/E ratio of 20 times, which is slightly above the sector average, but not incredibly overvalued.
 Projections for future growth and earnings are above pre-pandemic levels.
 The company also generated a record amount of free cash flow in 2021.
 Plus, after institutions sold more CHH stock than they bought in the fourth quarter, that changed dramatically in the first quarter.

 Another of the best hotel stocks to consider is InterContinental Hotel Group (NYSE:IHG).
 Like many hotel chains, the U.K.-based company is showing strong year-over-year (YOY) revenue growth.
 But when it comes to hotels, a fairer comparison is to 2019.
 On that measure, IHG’s revenue is still lagging behind.

 However, what makes the hotel chain compelling is its ability to expand.
-In 2021, the hotel chain added over 400 hotels into its portfolio.
+In 2021, the hotel chain added more than 400 hotels into its portfolio.
 That’s one reason why earnings are expected to get back to pre-pandemic levels by 2023.

-IHG has a higher P/E ratio than either Marriott or Choice Hotels.
-However, it has a price target that suggests an upside of over 30%.
-That means that IHG stock is likely slightly undervalued, even if analysts lower their price targets.
+IHG has a about the same P/E ratio as Marriott.
+It also has a price target that suggests an upside of nearly 20%.
+That means IHG stock is likely slightly undervalued, even if analysts lower their price targets.